grpc/proposal/A59-audit-logging.md

 would want to audit the event right after the authorization is enfoced but access log won't necessarily happen till hours later.

+Note that there has been ongoing effort in Envoy to support flushing access logs at different lifecycle points of a request (see [example](https://github.com/envoyproxy/envoy/pull/26094)).
+It would be a valid approach if the access log is generalized to support what is needed here.
+But gRPC does not and has no plan yet to support access log, due to the lack of such need.
+Therefore, we decided not to take this approach which would require more engineering effort.

 ### Audit Condition in the HTTP Connection Manager

 As an HTTP filter chain can contain multiple RBAC filters in general, the typical